aria-ml/dataeval/docs/concepts/Stats.md

 ### What is the channelstats function

 The channelstats function is an aggregate metric that calculates various values for each individual image on a per channel basis for the selected metrics.
-Unlike the imagestats function, this function only works with the Image Statistics subset of the [ImageStat](../reference/flags/imagestat.md) flag class.
+Unlike the imagestats function, this function only works with the Pixel Statistics subset of the [ImageStat](../reference/flags/imagestat.md) flag class.

 ### When to use the channelstats function